section-engineering-education/engineering-education/content/articles/how-to-build-a-deep-learning-model-using-tensorflow-with-python/index.md

 Tensorflow was developed in 2015 by google.

 #### **Merits and Demerits of TensorFlow**
-The following are some of the advantages of tensorflow ;
+The following are some of the advantages of Tensorflow ;

 #### Merits
-- Tensorflow is very compatible with a lot of languages like;  Javascript, Python, C#, Swift, C++, and Ruby hence the user may choose any language to use with tensorflow.
+- Tensorflow is very compatible with a lot of languages like;  Javascript, Python, C#, Swift, C++, and Ruby hence the user may choose any language to use with Tensorflow.
-- TensorFlow is used for deep learning development because it allows creation of neural networks using graphs that represent operations as nodes.It operates in multiple domains, including motion detection, image recognition, time series, voice detection, and many others, and thus meets the needs of a user.
+- TensorFlow is used for deep learning development because it allows the creation of neural networks using graphs that represent operations as nodes.
+It operates in multiple domains, including motion detection, image recognition, time series, voice detection, and many others, and thus meets the needs of a user.
 With that, it offers graphical support in deep learning.
 - Tensorflow is Keras friendly.
 It is compatible with Keras, allowing users to program several high-level functionality areas.
 Keras will provide TensorFlow with system-specific functionality like pipelining, estimators, and eager execution.

-- Tensorflow is an open source and free platform that is accessible to all nearby users and is ready for any system upgrade.
+- Tensorflow is an open-source and free platform that is accessible to all nearby users and is ready for any system upgrade.

 #### Demerits
 - TensorFlow has a low speed in relation to its competitors.
 It also has less usability compared to other components.
 - TensorFlow has only NVIDIA support for GPU and python for GPU system support, it has no other support.
 - TensorFlow delays in providing symbolic loops for endless sequences.
-It has its own straight-forward application, which makes it a useful program.
+It has its straightforward application, which makes it a useful program.
 It is therefore referred to as a low-level API.
 - It releases new versions every two to three months, increasing the time it takes for the user to install and integrate it with his or her existing system.

 #### __Steps of Tensorflow algorithm__